-The April 11 awards reception drew a “fantastic turnout” of both high school and IVCC students with their friends and family, mentors and teachers, said art instructor Shannon Slaight.
+The April 11 awards reception drew a “fantastic turnout” of both high school and IVCC students with their friends and family, mentors and teachers, art instructor Shannon Slaight said.

 More than ribbons were at stake.
-Students could receive scholarships or tuition waivers to the IVCC art program.
+Students could receive scholarships or tuition waivers for the IVCC art program.

 Madison Brooker’s “Bottle Study” got the popular nod.
 The Serena High student’s color pencil rendering was named the People’s Choice.